dallaylaen/refutable-js/README.md

 )
 ```

-A simpler form of stringified report, getGhost(),
+An abbreviated form of stringified report, available via getGhost() method,
 only shows which checks have passed and failed:

 ```
 r(1,N,r(2))
 ```

+It can be used to vefiry conditions / contracts themselves by giving them deliberately incorrect inputs.

 ## Playground